intonoya/Libft/README.md

 # Libft

 Libft is the first project from 42Yerevan curriculum.
-Here you have to write your own library, called libft.a in a C programming language.
+Here you have to write your own library, called libft.a, using C programming language.

 The list of the functions: